HOLLY – Founder

 Since being small, Mark has always been passionate about the great outdoors.
 He is most at home when sitting outside his tent in the middle of nowhere, cooking over a campfire.
-Mark is married to Lorraine, who also works with Fish in a Tree (see below); their two children are familiar faces at our holiday clubs.
+Mark’s two children are familiar faces at our holiday clubs.

 Mark worked in construction for many years before choosing to work for himself; using his skills to do small scale renovation work and home improvements.
 Mark has an expansive knowledge of bushcraft, survival and all things nature.
 He works with Holly once a week, helping to deliver forest schools to the Fish in a Tree home ed. group, passing on his skills and injecting a strong dose of fun!
 He is also involved in holiday clubs.